 ◆ Uninstall rarely used programs and delete unwanted files in system partitions.

 ◆ Connect the new HDD or SSD to your computer.
-If there’s only one drive bay, use an USB-to-SATA adapter to connect it.
+If there’s only one slot, use an USB-to-SATA adapter to connect it.

 ◆ Download and install the XXClone Make Bootable alternative.

-◆ If you are worried about whether your Windows license can be transferred to the new disk together, right-click This PC > choose Properties > check if there’s “OEM” in the Product ID > if not, it’s a Retail or Volume key that can be transferred; if yes, the OEM is also transferable between hard drives as long as you don't change the motherboard.
+◆ If you are worried about whether your Windows license can be transferred to the new disk, right-click This PC > choose Properties > check if there’s “OEM” in the Product ID > if not, it’s a Retail or Volume key that can be transferred; if yes, the OEM is also transferable between hard drives as long as you don't change the motherboard.